Hosted roundtables programme

 In depth conversations with diverse groupings

-Running across both days of Interchange, roundtables provide in-depth conversations and bring together diverse groupings of industry experts.
-Each session takes place in a dedicated breakout room set up in a boardroom layout, accommodating up to 20 participants.
+Running across both days of Interchange, roundtables provided in-depth conversations and brought together diverse groupings of industry experts.

 4 March